sorasuu/Firmable-AI-Business-Searcher/README.md

 | `POST /api/chat` | 20 requests/min per IP | Answers follow-up questions using cached data; conversation history can be supplied to maintain context. |
 | `GET /api/health`, `GET /health`, `GET /` | unrestricted | Health probes and minimal metadata used by the frontend bootstrap. |

+### Session Isolation

+Both `/api/analyze` and `/api/chat` support an optional `session_id` parameter for multi-user isolation.
+When provided, analysis data and chat conversations are namespaced by session, preventing users from accessing each other's cached data.
+Sessions automatically expire after 1 hour of inactivity.

 ---

 ## API Usage Examples